Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 How the Ballon Works

 A weight-loss or gastric balloon serves to help reduce a person’s weight.
 It is placed inside the stomach in a non-surgical procedure, meaning without the need for invasive surgery, and is left there for a period of time ranging from 4-6 months.
 During this time the balloon takes up space in the patient’s stomach and thus suppresses their feeling of hunger.
 This helps the patient reduce portion sizes and meal frequency which in turn leads to weight loss.

 By the time the balloon is removed again, the patient will have adopted these new, healthier eating habits, meaning the weight loss will remain permanent.

 This process is also referred to as endoscopic bariatric therapy.
-NuBody Concepts is proud to be one of a few select providers offering a weight-loss balloon treatment in the Nashville area.
+NuBody Concepts is proud to be one of a few select providers offering a weight-loss balloon treatment in the Nashville and Memphis areas.

 Non-Surgical Gastric Balloon vs Surgery

 There are different types of gastric balloons which will be compared in this article.
 Gastric balloons should not, however, be grouped together with other bariatric procedures such as a gastric bypass.
 A gastric bypass is a fully surgical procedure that essentially creates a smaller stomach for the patient.
 The end effect is the same – the reduced space in the stomach leading to weight loss via a reduction in portion sizes – but gastric bypasses are more invasive and therefore higher risk than non-surgical weight loss balloon placements.

 The ORBERA Weight-Loss Balloon

 Orbera is an FDA-approved weight loss system that helps patients to lose an average of 3x the weight of diet and exercise alone, yet does not require surgery.
 Of the various intra-gastric balloons, Orbera is the most widely sold, with over 300,000 placements worldwide.